Deepsjai/LungCancerDetection/README.md

 ## What’s new in our approach:

-The overall architecture of feature_extraction + grad_cam visualization + Augmentation via VAEs is new and has not been approached on a medical image dataset to the best of our knowledge. \
+The overall architecture of feature_extraction + grad_cam visualization + Augmentation via VAEs is new and has not been approached on a medical image dataset to the best of our knowledge. <br>
 If our approach can show improved results, it could mean that we do not necessarily have to collect a large amount of data at all times and would be able to manage with smaller datasets.

 ### Proposed System Architecture